 As noted above, this was not a general look at electricity needs and potential.
 On the contrary, it was a very close look at specific needs and potential in 10 regions.
 And it didn’t just do so for peak load, but for every hour of every season of the year.
 Here are some sample graphs:

-There are several additional regional graphs like those above in the report — they are very interesting to look at, so I’d recommend checking out the full report.
+There are several additional regional graphs like those above in the report.

 For now, I’m going to repost some select quotes that I think are really worth paying attention to.